scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         garbage and things would crash.
     -   Drat.
 In the outline glyph view, the Import command didn't set the filter properly when you changed the import type.
-    -   Extend fontforge to keep track of errors encountered when loading 'sfnt' files, and then have fontlint complain about them.
+    -   Extend websharpstudios to keep track of errors encountered when loading 'sfnt' files, and then have fontlint complain about them.
         Also extend fontlint to do validity checking in glyphs against